Plantar fasciitis

 It's not always clear why this happens.

-You may be more likely to get plantar fasciitis if you:
+Plantar fasciitis is common.
+You may be more likely to get it if you:

 - are 40 to 60 years of age